trophaweni64660/trophaweni/README.md

-The popularity of MP3 players like the iPod, introduced by Apple in 2001, revolutionized how people consumed and listened to music on the go.
+The popularity of social media platforms like Instagram, Twitter, and TikTok gave rise to viral music challenges, dance trends, and meme-worthy songs.